Menu Close

 International Advisory Board

-Laurel Brake, Professor Emerita of English Literature and Print Culture, University of London
+Laurel Brake, Emerita Professor of English Literature and Print Culture, University of London

 Joseph Bristow, Distinguished Professor of English, University of California Los Angeles